-From overwater villas with individual infinity pools that blend seamlessly into a mirror flat sea, to a gourmet restaurant set in three Dhoni sailing boats, Milaidhoo Island celebrates every drop of its UNESCO World Biosphere Reserve setting.
+From overwater villas with individual infinity pools that blend seamlessly into a mirror flat sea, to a gourmet restaurant set in three Dhoni sailing boats, Milaidhoo Maldives celebrates every drop of its UNESCO World Biosphere Reserve setting.
 With the world-famous Hanifaru Bay on its doorstep, the private island has implemented a coral regeneration programme where guests can ‘adopt’ a reef of their own, planting it and watching it grow over the years.
 There are also specialist wildlife sessions on offer with the island’s resident marine biologist, for nature lovers to discover what makes whale sharks tick, why manta rays dance, what makes dolphins smile and help with identification and conservation practices.

 On the coveted west coast with a picturesque marina and roomy Dutch-Caribbean style villas, this unspoiled escape is in one the Caribbean’s top scuba diving destinations.
 As the only resort in the world advancing coral preservation through Electrified Reef and traditional transplantation techniques, Harbour Village Beach Club uses an underwater reef cam to monitor and track coral growth while assessing each method’s effectiveness.
 Guests who dive can learn how to hang and maintain corals in the underwater nursery, how to transplant corals from the nursery to the house reef and become PADI certified in coral restoration.